rommel-rodriguez/acme_encounters/README.md

 - Agile practices were used when developing this program, with focus on testing by providing as test harness wth a test skeleton of the expected functionality of initial prototype functions.

+- Documentation has been provided by means of Python doc-strings and this README file.

 - The GIT program was used for source control, always with a 'dev' branch that was forked when needed for feature-specific development, when ready they were merged